Arizona State HDSHC Invitational

 Lincoln Douglas Debate: Please allow me to give you the respect of speaking honestly.
 I have coached lots of Novice LD through the basics of traditional LD, and past that I admit my limitations.
 I am essentially non-responsive to kritikal arguments and spreading.
 I acknowledge that you are significantly more thoroughly read on the topic than I am and likely will ever be.
 Use that knowledge responsibly and teach me.
 I should leave the round feeling like I as the judge learned something new about the world (or I should think about something in a new way), because you slowly taught it to the audience.
 Make it obvious your side is winning.

-Policy Debate: If a tournament is in dire straits and desperate enough that I am judging a round of policy debate, then God rest both of our souls.
+Policy Debate: If a tournament is in dire straits and desperate enough that I am judging a round of policy debate, then God rest all of our souls.
 Firstly, consider what I've said above about Congress, PF, and LD.
 If judging policy debate, I will basically adopt a "policy maker" paradigm, and your job is to (slowly, like a real policymaker would) convince me that the policy plan put forward is or isn't the better option.
 If I can't understand you, then I don't write it down and it didn't happen.
 You will have more success with stock arguments: topicality, advantages/disadvantages, maybe counterplans.
 If you're willing to meet me where I'm at, I'll give you a fair listening.
 I understand the need for progressive/kritikal arguments to exist in this form of academic debate, but they will most likely not help you win my vote.

 No speed or jargon.
 I will vote for the team that persuades me with facts.